-The ELT transmitter is installed below the left hand seat and can be accessed through the service cover below the seat cushion.
-The ELT transmitter is connected to the ELT antenna at the rear part of the rotor mast fairing.
+The ELT transmitter is installed below the forward seat resp. backrest on the right hand side.
+The ELT transmitter is connected to the ELT antenna mounted opposite at the left hand side.
 A remote cockpit switch with visual indicator is provided in the instrument panel.
 In order to use the remote cockpit switch or to enable automatic activation, the 3-position toggle switch of the transmitter must be set to 'ARM'.